 7. Factor in childcare costs

-Unless you are able to take advantage of free family help, you will need to decide whether you want to use a childminder, nursery, nanny or an au pair.
+Unless you are able to take advantage of free family help, you will need to decide whether you want to use a childminder, nursery, or nanny.

 8. Plan ahead for a mortgage